Deep cycle batteries are used to provide constant current unlike starting batteries that provide a burst of current.

 Now, when you have got the multimeter in your hands, you will notice two different cords/wires.

-One with red color and the other one with black color.
+One with red in color and the other one with black in color.
 Now do not get confused.
 The red color needs to be connected with the positive terminal of the battery and the black color with the negative terminal of the battery.

 If you will connect the multimeter to the wrong polarity then you may not get any results.